Saga Tours of Mali - West Africa Adventure Travel

 - Yellow Fever immunization

 A visa is required to enter and visit Mali.
 The website of the Malian Embassy in Washington DC has all of the pertinent information to apply for a tourist visa.
-Click here to access it now - you will be able to download the instructions and application form.

 NB: We recommend obtaining a visa prior to your trip, whenever possible—airline security procedures are such that flight boarding may be refused by the airline to any traveller without a visa.